-To start Spartan under Windows, click on the Start button, then click on All Programs, and finally click on Spartan'20 (or double click on the Spartan icon on your desktop).
-To start under Macintosh, double click on the Spartan'20 icon in the Applications list.
-To open under Linux, bring up a terminal and type spartan20.
-To quit Spartan, select Exit from the File menu on Windows or Quit Spartan'20 from the Spartan'20 menu on Mac, or click the Close button ( $\boxtimes$ ) at the top right (top left for Mac) of the Spartan interface.
+To start Spartan under Windows, click on the Windows button, then click on All Programs and locate and open Spartan'24 (or double click on the Spartan shortcut icon on the desktop).
+To start under Macintosh, double click on the Spartan'24 icon in the Applications list.
+To open under Linux, bring up a terminal and type spartan'24.
+To quit Spartan, select Exit from the File menu (Windows) or Quit Spartan'24 from the

+Spartan'24 menu (Macintosh), or click the Close button (☑) at the top Right of the Spartan interface, Windows and Linux, (top left for Mac).